COVID-19 emergency border measures have ended

 Apis – Advanced Passenger Information System

 The Apis system requires airlines to register the personal data of passengers.
 This includes name, first name, sex, date of birth, type of travel document, passport number, nationality and country of residence.
-However, it is possible to enter these data in an online form before departure, for example, at Air Canada here https://res.aircanada.ca.
-Otherwise, the information will be recorded at check-in.
+This informations will be recorded at check-in.
+More informations you will find here: https://res.aircanada.ca.

 The APIS additional data are compared with the IBIS (Interagency Border Inspection System) database and with the database of wanted persons of the FBI National Crime Information Center.

 Any person who does not provide this additional information will not be allowed to enter Canada and will not be permitted to fly.